swAAn01/Godot-Multiplayer-Platform/README.md

 ### `MultiplayerBackend`

 `MultiplayerBackend` is an abstract template defining the baseline connection logic needed for most multiplayer games.
 This project includes `ENetBackend` as an example extension, but `MultiplayerBackend` can be extended to support any backend, such as Steam using Gramps' [`SteamMultiplayerPeer`](https://godotsteam.com/tutorials/multiplayer_peer/).

+## Branches

+The branches off of `master` in this repository represent additions that depend on addons, and thus don't make sense to include on the main branch.
+At time of writing this includes `steam-backend`, which is an extension of `MultiplayerBackend` using Gramps' [`SteamMultiplayerPeer`](https://godotsteam.com/tutorials/multiplayer_peer/).

+## Planned Features

+I want to include examples of other common features, here is what I have planned:

+- Proximity Voice Chat
+- Interaction System

+If there is a feature you'd like to see included, feel free to open an issue or pull request.